OmarShahwan99/angular-test/README.md

 1. clone this repo to your computer.
 2. run `npm install` to install all required dependencies.
-3. rnu `ng serve` to run project on your local host.
+3. run `ng serve` to run project on your local host.